assafslv/fabulous-ant/content/pages/index.md

   - section_id: hero
     type: section_hero
     title: 'Hey, I''m Devon!'
-    content: >-
+    content: >
-      I'm changing this right now contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+      I'm a designer based in Toronto, but you can reach me from basically anywhere.
+I'm a graphic designer, and I'm also pretty good at brand strategy.
+Let's chat if you have something interesting in your pipeline.
     actions:
       - label: Let's talk
         url: /contact